OzzyGoylusun/Data-Driven-Product-Management-for-Global-Workout/README.md

-# Identification of Global Workout Trends and Sought-After Training Types
+# Identification of Global Workout Trends and Popular Training Types

 ## Table of Contents